How do you split your pension income?

 The transferring spouse or common-law partner and the receiving spouse or common-law partner must make a joint election on Form T1032, Joint Election to Split Pension Income.

-You can allocate up to half (50%) of your eligible pension income to your spouse or common-law partner.
+You can allocate up to 50% of your eligible pension income to your spouse or common-law partner.

 Only one joint election can be made for a tax year.
-If both you and your spouse or common-law partner have eligible pension income, you need to decide who will act as the transferring spouse or common-law partner electing to allocate part of their eligible pension income to the receiving spouse or common-law partner.
+If both you and your spouse or common-law partner have eligible pension income, you need to decide who will act as the transferring spouse or common-law partner electing to allocate part of their eligible pension income to the other spouse or common-law partner (the receiving spouse or common-law partner).

 Note

-Under certain circumstances, we may allow you to make a late or amended election, or revoke an original election if the application is made on or before the day that is 3 calendar years after the filing-due date for the year that the election applies.
+Under certain circumstances, the CRA may allow you to make a late or amended election, or revoke an original election, if the application is made on or before the day that is three calendar years after the filing-due date for the year that the election applies.
 You and your spouse or common-law partner must agree to any amendment or revocation of the election.

-If you want to amend the amount elected previously, or make any changes to the previously-reported pension income, a new fully-completed and jointly-signed Form T1032 is required.
+If you want to amend the amount elected previously, or make any changes to the previously-reported pension income, a new completed and jointly-signed Form T1032 is required.

 Forms and publications